Visit Lake Tana

 As a result of the aggressive invasions of the Ottoman Empire, Empress Mother Eleni sought to get help from Portugal and asked for assistance.

 By this, the Portuguese were partly responsible for the independence of Ethiopia, with extensive fighting campaigns against the Muslims.
-Portuguese military campaigns made it possible to preserve Christianity in the oldest Christian country of the world – Ethiopia.
+Portuguese military campaigns made it possible to preserve Christianity in the oldest Christian country in the world – Ethiopia.

 The Portuguese army presence in the region supported the Ethiopians against Muslims, who had conquered neighboring Eritrea in 1557.
-Leaving behind the usual century-old campgrounds, the Ethiopian monarchs started to build castles, similar to the Portuguese ones: made of stone, with two or three floors and of square design.
+Leaving behind the usual century-old campgrounds, the Ethiopian monarchs started to build castles, similar to the Portuguese ones: made of stone, with two or three floors, and of square design.

 The most notable examples of the influence of Indo-Portuguese architecture in Northern Ethiopia architecture are the castles and palaces of the medieval historical city of Gondar.
-These Gondar monuments include Fasilides’ Castle, the adjacent palaces and Fasilides’ Bath.
+These Gondar monuments include Fasilides’ Castle, the adjacent palaces, and Fasilides’ Bath.